 The cranial nerves are peripheral nerves emerging from the brain.
 There are 12 pairs of cranial nerves, and most of them arise from the brainstem.
 Along with their sensory and parasympathetic ganglia the cranial nerves are considered to represent the cranial part of the peripheral nervous system (PNS).

+The intercranial parts of the cranial nerves are situated within the cranial cavity.
 The cranial nerves pass through foramina, fissures, or canals of the skull to exit the cranial vault, and then distribute mainly in regions of head and neck.
 However, one of the cranial nerves, the vagus (from latin, meaning “wanderer”) continues its course in the trunk innervating various thoracic and abdominal organs.

 The cranial nerves can carry information to and from the central nervous system.
 Afferent fibers provide sensory input, transmitting impulses from the periphery to the CNS, while the efferent fibers give motor output, sending impulses from the CNS to the periphery.
 The somatic efferents innervate skeletal muscles, while the visceral efferents innervate smooth muscle, cardiac muscle, and glands.